aralisza/anth1101/Quiz 2/Kinship.md

 # Kinship

 * Goal: Ties societies together
+* simple logistical systems to categorize familial relationships
+* Ju'hoansi
+  * Adopt 3 systems: Bilateral, Naming, and Wi systems

 ## Kinship system

 * Kinship systems vary based on culture
   * Nore: Area for hunting and gathering that a tribe has the right to use

-* **Bilateral kinship system**
+### Bilateral kinship system

 * hereditary, marriage, what we typically think of as kinship
 * Collect terms to represent familial names (ex.
 Father, mother, cousin, etc.)
 * Triangles in family tree represent men, circles represent women, equal sign represents marriage, shapes on same level represent one generation
 * Terms for immediate (nuclear) family different from terms to represent non-immediate relatives
 * Example: Inuit

-* **Naming Kinship system**
+### Naming Kinship system

 * Linguistic shifts in familial naming system
 * Does not follow bilateral system of Inuit, names are assigned independently
 * People with same name as you are related to you
 * Example: Ju'hoansi, Iroquois

-* Hawaiian: Wi
+### Wi
-  * Same sex siblings are mothers and fathers
-* Sudanese
-  * every person is linked to you
-* simple logistical systems to categorize familial relationships
-* Ju'hoansi
-  * Adopt 3 systems: Bilateral, Naming, and Wi systems

 * Wi: Age gives you a little more respect
+* older person gets to choose which kinship you have to them if there can be more than one

 ## Residence/Descent